videosdk-live/videosdk-rtc-flutter-sdk-example/README.md

 - `one_to_one_meeting_screen.dart`: It contains the complete layout for one to one meeting.

-- `participant_view_one_to_one.dart`: It contains the logic to render the participants in the miniview and large view.
+- `one_to_one_meeting_container.dart`: It contains the logic to render the participants in the miniview and large view.

 - `participant_view.dart`: It is used to display the individual stream of the participant.